Project Materials

 The Importance of the Research

-Finally, the y is important to the general public because it will help them understand the level of knowledge that young adolescents are expected to have in terms of career choices and job opportunities available not only in Edo State, but throughout Nigeria.
+Finally, the study is important to the general public because it will help them understand the level of knowledge that young adolescents are expected to have in terms of career choices and job opportunities available not only in Edo State, but throughout Nigeria.

 The Study's Limitations